Coder-Takshil/scrcpy/README_Mac.md

 :arrow_right: Check your mobile, Gotcha!
 You should see a prompt Allow USB Debugging on this device and some RSA fingerprint key.

-:arrow_right: Tick the checkbox saying "Always Allow Debugging on this computer".
+:arrow_right: Tick the checkbox saying "Always Allow Debugging on this computer" and click ok..

 Simply install scrcpy with :